reactive-python/reactpy/docs/source/guides/adding-interactivity/responding-to-events/index.rst

 Responding to Events
 ====================

-IDOM lets you add event handlers to your parts of the interface.
+ReactPy lets you add event handlers to your parts of the interface.
 These events handlers are functions which can be assigned to a part of a UI such that, when a user iteracts with the interface, those functions get triggered.
 Examples of interaction include clicking, hovering, of focusing on form inputs, and more.